-So it was that I was swept up into the trajectory of the almost 600 page novel that is The Weight of Ink over New Year’s weekend 2023.
+So it was that I was swept up into the trajectory of the almost 600 page novel that is The Weight of Ink.
 It was amazing to have material that could have been dense and unreadable become a novel I could not put down.
 It was fascinating to move between the three narratives, Ester Valasquez, Helen Watt and Aaron Levy and alternate time periods between modern London and London and Amsterdam of the 1600s.
 It was a feat unexpected to watch Kadish bring to life the history of the Jews, telling it in a way it had not before been told, through the point of view of a female scholar in the 1600s with a feminist voice.

 There was so much to this book, I could go back and read it again and I probably will because I was so taken up by the plot line, I knew I was passing by things I otherwise may want to sit and ponder.

 I did need to stop and google some things because of my own ignorance and that is as it should be.